VirtusLab/ide-probe/README.md

 ```
 Thanks to HOCON feature, it is possible to populate any config value from environment variable.
 Additionally, it is achievable to make this value optional
 with question mark used before the name of the environment variable - if `MY_IDEPROBE_SCREENSHOTS_DIR`  does not exist at runtime
-`probe.screenshot.path` will use default value without any error.
+`probe.paths.screenshots` will use default value without any error.
 For non `.conf` scenario, user would call:
 ```
 fixture.withPaths(IdeProbePaths(/*construct the instance passing, among others, a screenshots path that is most suitable for you*/))
 ```
 Screenshots feature is only available with Xvfb display mode.
-Screenshots are taken on every AWT event, during probe is shutting down (with _on-exit_ in screenshot name) and when explicitly requested via `probe.screenshot()`.
+They are taken on every AWT event, during probe shutdown (with _on-exit_ in screenshot name) and when explicitly requested via `probe.screenshot()`.
 # Extensions

 Extensions exist to implement custom actions specific to a plugin.
 For example